-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Performance management reports to Board - Council Plan and LOIP reports Council Plan Performance Framework Local Government Benchmarking Framework (LGBF) The Council provides regular updates covering performance to relevant Boards: in terms of delivering on the Council Plan; in conjunction with partners, on the Community Plan / Local Outcome Improvement Plan; progress on service improvement plans; the Local Government benchmarking Framework; and operational performance reports.
-5.1.2 Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
-Benchmarking / peer review Services across the Council are involved in both formal and informal benchmarking arrangements through for example, the Association for Public Service Excellence and Scottish Community Care Benchmarking Network.
-Communities, Housing and Property Services participate in the Scottish Housing Best Value Network (SHBVN) annual benchmarking process.
-The Council has also been involved in the development of the Local Government Benchmarking Framework and the subsequent benchmarking groups.
-This framework provides national benchmarking information on a range of indicators covering service delivery, cost and customer satisfaction.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance where recommendations have been made, an action plan is put in place to address these.
+Performance management system, Pentana Performance information from across services is monitored by the Chief Executive and the Corporate Management Team using the Council's performance management system, Pentana.
+The system is used to monitor strategic indicators, statutory indicators and operational indicators.
+Performance management reports to Board - Council Plan and LOIP reports Council Plan Performance Framework Local Government Benchmarking Framework (LGBF) The Council provides regular updates covering performance to relevant Boards: in terms of delivering on the Council Plan; in conjunction with partners, on the Community Plan/ Local Outcomes Improvement Plan; progress on service improvement plans/ service delivery plans; the Local Government Benchmarking Framework; and operational performance reports.
+Corporate Asset Strategy / Community Asset Transfer Policy The Corporate Asset Strategy 2018-21 was approved by the Finance, Resources and Customer Services Policy Board in June 2018.
+It sets out a high-level framework for the management of all the Council's assets.
+A paper outlining the legal framework and council procedures for Community Asset Transfer was approved by Council in February 2021.
+5.1.2 Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that Benchmarking / peer review Services across the Council are involved in both formal and informal benchmarking arrangements through for example, the Association for Public Service Excellence and Scottish Community Care Benchmarking Network.
+Communities, Housing and Property Services participate in the Scottish